xct/vulnbins/README.md

 # vulnbins

-These binaries are binary exploitation practice.
+These binaries are for binary exploitation practice.
 If you are interested in the solutions you can DM me on discord.

 ## Win10x86